Nooul/ra-component-factory/README.md

 if you want a property to be readonly in Edit Mode you prefix it with "_" or whatever prefix you have configured at `factoryConfig.editReadOnlyStartsWith`

-### Global Search q
+### Global Text Search q

-if you want to have Search in all fields of a resource, you just add "q" in the filter
+if you want to have Search in all fields of a resource, you just add "q" in the filter props

 ### Tabs